aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 });
 ```

-You can also import an API Key by it's Id to use with a usage plan.
+Existing API keys can also be imported into a CDK app using its id.

 ```ts
 const api = new apigateway.RestApi(this, 'hello-api', { });